 Pete Rozelle Award (NFL club public relations staff that consistently strives for excellence in its dealings and relationships with the media):

-Denver Broncos — Patrick Smyth and assistants Seth Medvin and Erich Schubert have been consistently outstanding.
-They have received enough votes to make an annual appearance among the five finalists, except in years when they haven’t been eligible.
+Denver Broncos — Patrick Smyth and assistants Seth Medvin and Erich Schubert have become perennial finalists for the Rozelle Award.
 Since Smyth took over the department, the Broncos have won the Rozelle Award in 2014 and 2016.
+Denver also won the first Rozelle Award in 1990 when Jim Saccomano led the department.

-Los Angeles Rams — Artis Twyman and assistants Julia Faron, Tiffany White, Travis Langer and Joanna Hunter have worked diligently to help the media navigate a difficult logistics issue since they moved from St. Louis.
-Twyman’s staff received strong support locally and nationally.
-The Rams haven’t won the Rozelle Award since 1997 when Rick Smith was in charge of media relations.
+Los Angeles Rams — Artis Twyman and assistants Julia Faron, Tiffany White, Travis Langer and Joanna Hunter helped the local and national media cover the NFC champions in 2018.
+The Rams haven’t won the Rozelle Award since 1997, when Rick Smith was in charge of media relations.

 Paul “Dr. Z” Zimmerman Award (Lifetime achievement as an assistant coach in the NFL):

 Bobb McKittrick — McKittrick, who developed undersized offensive lines during 21 years and five Super Bowl titles with San Francisco, spent 28 years as a NFL offensive line coach.
 His 49ers lines protected quarterbacks Joe Montana and Steve Young during 21 seasons (1979-99) with San Francisco.
+Sports Illustrated said McKittrick “may be the most successful position coach of his era” since “few coaches have done so much with so little.”
 McKittrick was an assistant for the Los Angeles Rams (1971-72) and San Diego (1974-78) before joining the 49ers in 1979.
 He coached in five Super Bowls (XVI, XIX, XXIII, XXIV, XXIX) with the 49ers, winning all five, and was one of only four 49ers coaches who were part of all five title teams.

-The 2018 PFWA Off-Field Awards will be announced each day from June 12-15 and June 18-19.
-The announcement schedule (release time 1 pm ET each day on ProFootballWriters.org, @PFWAwriters on Twitter and by email to members and media outlets)
+The 2019 PFWA Off-Field Awards will be announced each day from June 3-7 and June 10.
+The announcement schedule (release time 1 pm ET each day on ProFootballWriters.org, @PFWAwriters on Twitter and by email to members and media outlets):